 Let’s see the most important skills of equity research professionals below –

-- Written communication skill: This is by far the most important skill of an equity research professional.
+- Written communication skill: This is, by far, the most important skill of equity research professionals.
 As we have already mentioned that creating all sorts of reports is the chief task of an equity research professional; having a great written communication skill is imperative.
-To be able to write reports within few minutes or after analyzing a company’s financial statement, you need to choose words that convey the exact meanings.
+To be able to write reports within a few minutes or after analyzing a company’s financial statement, you need to choose words that convey the exact meanings.
 As an equity research professional, you will be a researcher and writer at the same time.

-- Verbal communication skill: As an equity research professional, you need to face media quite often.
+- Verbal communication skills: As an equity research professional, you need to face media quite often.
 So if you don’t know how to speak or present ideas in a concise manner, you will be in difficulty.
-Make sure that you prepare yourself to speak words that are crisp, user-friendly and convey a message that’s worth listening to.
+Make sure that you prepare yourself to speak words that are crisp, user-friendly, and convey a message that’s worth listening to.

-- Research: As you can guess from the name of the career, research is an essential part of an equity research professional.
+- Research: As you can guess from the name of the career, research is an essential part of equity research professionals.
 As a skill, you would be a good researcher when you have two basic mini-skills – first, an excess amount of curiosity about a particular industry or a sudden change in the industry; second, you know how to ask important questions.
-If you can develop these mini-skills, you will be able to do a great research and not only you will answer questions you have; you will also be able to answer questions of other people.
+If you can develop these mini-skills, you will be able to do great research, and not only will you answer questions you have, you will also be able to answer questions of other people.

 Equity Research Compensation & Work-life balance

 How much would you make as an equity research professional?
-In the previous era, equity research professionals used to rake in millions; but nowadays things have changed and they have been earning a compensation that is normal and as similar as front office investment banking jobsInvestment Banking JobsThe investment banking job description is a formal narrative that lists out the essential qualification, basic skills and technical skills required in a candidate to fill in the vacant investment banker position.
+In the previous era, equity research professionals used to rake in millions; but nowadays, things have changed, and they have been earning compensation that is normal and as similar as front office investment banking jobsInvestment Banking JobsThe investment banking job description is a formal narrative that lists out the essential qualification, basic skills and technical skills required in a candidate to fill in the vacant investment banker position.
 It also explains the roles and responsibilities to be performed in this job position..

 However, that doesn’t mean that as equity research professionals, you will earn chicken feeds.
 No, your compensation would be much better than normal corporate finance profiles.

-Let’s have a look at the compensation of equity research professionals at different level –
+Let’s have a look at the compensation of equity research professionals at a different level –

 - Director: Directors’ basic salary ranges from $250,000 to $350,000 per annum.
 With bonus directors earn around $400,000 to $675,000 per annum.